MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 Goal

-We want to predict the risk of suffering a heart failure on patients by knowning if they suffer hypertension, diabetes, high cholesterol levels,... and other features as age or sex considered as potential risk factors in the detection of cardiovascular diseases.
+We want to predict the risk of suffering a heart failure on patients by knowning if they suffer hypertension, diabetes, high cholesterol levels,... and other features, as age or sex, which are considered as potential risk factors in the detection of cardiovascular diseases.
 The conclusions of analysis like this one might help in early detection, the design of prevention campaigns, and understanding controversial diagnosis.

 Method